1963 San Diego Chargers season: Week 13: at Oakland Raiders

 Cotton Davidson, who had played a major role in the Raiders' victory in San Diego earlier in the season, was brought on for the second half.
 The switch had no immediate impact, with the only score of the 3rd quarter going to the Chargers - Kocourek's 40-yard reception paving the way for Alworth's 15-yard touchdown.
 When the Raiders went three-and-out in response, San Diego took over on their own 20 early in the final quarter, 17 points ahead.
-Lowe appeared to have gained 22 yards on first down, but the run was nullified by penalty.
-Jackson took a screen pass to the Charger 39 on the next play, but fumbled and Oakland recovered.
+Lowe appeared to have gained 38 yards on first down, but the run was nullified by penalty.
+Jackson took a screen pass to the Chargers 39 on the next play, but fumbled and Oakland recovered.
 Davidson's touchdown to Powell began the comeback four plays later.
 Next, Lowe lost a fumble and Oakland capitalized with a field goal.
 Following a Charger punt, Davidson led his team 57 yards and scored the game-tying touchdown himself with 7:54 to play.

 San Diego were unable to respond, failing to pick up a first down and punting again.
 Three plays later, Powell was in the end zone once more, with a 41-yard touchdown.
 Lowe returned the ensuing kickoff 41 yards, and Hadl came out to try and spark the offense.
 He found Norton for an 18-yard gain to the Oakland 38, but followed that with three incompletions and an interception.
 The Raiders added a further touchdown in the final minutes, and pulled to within a game at the top of the division.